iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

 The general flow of data to MQs is as follows: One process sends a message to a queue or a topic, and the broker ensures that the message is delivered to one or more consumers of or subscribers to the that queue or topic.

 ### Communication Between Services
-Long-Polling, WebSockets, and Server-Sent Events are popular communication protocols between a client like a web browser and a web server in addition to HTTP pull and push mechanisms.
+In addition to REST and gRPC that we discussed earlier, long-polling, webSockets, and server-sent events are popular communication protocols between a client like a web browser and a web server in addition to HTTP pull and push mechanisms.
 Let's look at these protocols in detail:

 ### Ajax Polling